AdamHolub/dsa-python/README.md

 ---

 A collection of fundamental data structures and algorithms implemented in Python.
-The goal of this project is to deeply understand core concepts required for technical interviews and problem solving (e.g. LeetCode).
+This project is focused on mastering DSA for coding interviews (LeetCode-style problems).

 ---